 5. Plant trees and shrubs for shelter

 Birds are prey animals and do not tend to like wide open areas with no shelter.
 Plant trees and shrubs in your yard for them to hide in and try to keep your cat inside.
 If the birds do not feel safe, they will not visit your yard.
 While most trees provide shelter and landing area, there are some flowers and trees that attract birds more than others.
 Often trees that provide seeds, berries or fruits will attract birds best (such as a flowering dogwood tree).
+It is easy to provide birds with plants to forage.
 Plants that attract birds best often provide flowers with nectar (such as butterfly weed that attracts hummingbirds).

 Knowing how to attract birds to your yard will make your bird watching experience much more exciting.
 Familiarize yourself with the types of birds in your area as well as their food and nesting habits so that attracting birds to your backyard will be easier.
 Then, invest in a good pair of binoculars and start enjoying the bird life in your yard!

 Here are 2 bonus easy ways to help the birds and honey bees: